Dvijtech/ellic/README.md

 The machine is designed as a **research platform**, not a finished product.

 ---

 # Repository Structure

-# 📁 Структура репозитория

-This repository contains all materials related to the Ellic platform.
+# 📁 This repository contains all materials related to the Ellic platform.

-## 🔧 Основные компоненты
+## 🔧 Main components
 - **⚙️ cad/** – Mechanical CAD models of the locomotion system
 - **📄 docs/** – Documentation and manuals
 - **🎬 media/** – Videos, renders and animations of the machine
 - **📟 firmware/** – Embedded control software (ESP32 based)

-## 🧪 Экспериментальные направления
+## 🧪 Experimental directions
 - **🤖 ros/** – Robot Operating System experiments, URDF models and Gazebo simulations
 - **📊 simulation/** – Locomotion simulation experiments
 - **🥽 vr/** – Virtual reality integration experiments